 Any student has the right to file a formal complaint related to the Seminary's compliance with the accrediting standards of the Association of Theological Schools in the United States and Canada.
-Such complaints should be submitted to the Dean of the Seminary in writing.
-It will be the responsibility of the Dean to investigate the complaint and respond to the student in writing within thirty days.
+Such complaints should be submitted to the Vice-President of Academic Programs in writing.
+It will be the responsibility of the Vice-President of Academic Programs to investigate the complaint and respond to the student in writing within thirty days.
 A record of such complaints will be maintained in the Dean's office for review by the Association of Theological Schools.

-Cross-Registration with ACTS and Wheaton College Graduate School
+Cross-Registration with ACTS